byggemandboesen/TradeFinder/README.md

     "type": "up",
     "price": "50000",
     "timeframe": "",
-    "vol_multiple": 0
+    "vol_multiple": 0,
+    "delete": true
 }
 ```
 With every alert the user id of the user who created the alert will be stored.
-This is used to ping the user when the alert is triggered and to check if someone has the permission to remove the alert (see command for removing alerts).
+This is used to ping the user when the alert is triggered and to check if someone has the permission to remove the alert (see command for removing alerts).<br>
+Also note the keyword ```delete``` which by default is true and optional when adding an alert.
+If set to false then the alert will not be removed after being triggered.
+The alert can still be removed with the ````/removealert``` command.

 ### Volume alert (/volumealert)
 Are you watching for a breakout for a certain coin?
 If so, this command might be for you.